HarryStevens/swiftmap/README.md

 <a name="from-categorical" href="#from-categorical">#</a> <i>categorical</i>.<b>from</b>(<i>function</i>)

-Sets the values accessor to the specified <i>function</i>, allowing the scheme to interact with a map's data.
+Sets the values accessor to the specified <i>function</i>, allowing the scheme to interact with a layer's data.

 <i>function</i><br />
 When the scheme is passed to a style or attribute of a layer, the <i>function</i> will be called for each datum in the layer's data array, being passed the datum `d`, the index `i`, and the array `data` as three arguments.
 For example, if you want your scheme to be based on each polygon's party: